kyleplump/vue-click-off/README.md

 # vue-click-off
-Custom Vue Directive to detects when clicked outside the bound element, with options to ignore given DOM nodes
+Custom Vue Directive that detects when clicked outside the bound element, with options to ignore given DOM nodes